ibm-cloud-docs/Cloudant/api/design_documents.md

 {: #the-_search_info-endpoint}

-The `_search_info` endpoint returns information about a specified search that is defined within a given design document.
+The `_search_info` endpoint returns information about a specified search that is defined within a specific design document.

 -	**Method**: `GET /db/_design/design-doc/_search_info/yourSearch`
 -	**Request**: None
 -	**Response**: JSON containing information about the specified search.
 -	**Roles permitted**: `_reader`

-#### Example of getting information about the `description` search, defined within the `app` design document stored in the `foundbite` database, using HTTP
+#### Example of getting information about the `description` search, which is defined within the `app` design document stored in the `foundbite` database, by using HTTP

 ```http
 GET /foundbite/_design/app/_search_info/description HTTP/1.1
 ```
 {: codeblock}

-#### Example of getting information about the `description` search, defined within the `app` design document stored in the `foundbite` database, using the command line
+#### Example of getting information about the `description` search, which is defined within the `app` design document stored in the `foundbite` database, by using the command line

 ```sh
 curl "https://$ACCOUNT.cloudant.com/foundbite/_design/app/_search_info/description"
 ```
 {: codeblock}

-The individual fields in the returned JSON structure are as follows:
+The JSON structure includes the following individual fields:

 -	**name**: Name or ID of the Search within the design document.
 -	**search_index**: The Search Index
-	-	**pending_seq**: The sequence number of changes in the database that have reached the Lucene index, both in memory and on disk.
+	-	**pending_seq**: The sequence number of changes in the database that reached the Lucene index, both in memory and on disk.
 	-	**doc_del_count**: Number of deleted documents in the index.
 	-	**doc_count**: Number of documents in the index.
 	-	**disk_size**: The size of the index on disk, in bytes.
-	-	**committed_seq**: The sequence number of changes in the database that have been committed to the Lucene index on disk.
+	-	**committed_seq**: The sequence number of changes in the database that were committed to the Lucene index on disk.

 #### Example response in JSON format